-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Kentucky.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Kentucky.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Resources for Homeschooling in Kentucky

 Kentucky is a wonderful state for homeschooling.
 There are many homeschoolers, which has resulted in incredible opportunities for enrichment.
-From co-ops to field trips to homeschool sports, Yahoo groups and clubs, we have it all here in Kentucky.
-We also have a lot of resources, both locally and nationally, to help us.
-I have many favorite resources for homeschooling.
-I'm always keeping our budget in mind, so I'm constantly on the lookout for free and cheap quality resources.
-Here are a few of my favorite resource links:
+From co-ops to field trips to homeschool sports, Yahoo groups and clubs, Kentucky has it all.
+There are a lot of resources, both locally and nationally, to help homeschooling families.
+We’ve heard that these are a few favorite resources available in Kentucky:

 My kids can work independently or with my involvement.
 Time4Learning has enriched their education and simplified my life!